JohnnyBackus/reading-notes/401/class04reading.md

 **Explain the concept of recursion and provide an example of how it can be used to solve a problem in Python.
 What are some best practices to follow when implementing a recursive function?**

 >*Recursion can be used to solve problems that repeat code by calling itself within itself.
-This results in a Big O ^n, so it's best to use this approach for small data sets and/or use memoization to cache each value of f(n) through the code as n increases.*
+This results in a Big O(2^n), so it's best to use this approach for small data sets and/or use memoization to cache each value of f(n) through the code as n increases.*

 **What is the purpose of pytest fixtures and code coverage in testing Python code?
 Explain how they can be used together to improve the quality and maintainability of a project.**